pekkos/pekkos.github.io/_posts/2016-03-13-syntax-highlighting.md

 ```
 </pre>

-The above results in the following <code><pre></code> formatted code block, and you can make your code look pretty using a [Pygments theme](http://jwarby.github.io/jekyll-pygments-themes/languages/javascript.html) compatible with Rouge:
+The above results in the following <code><pre></code> formatted code block, and you can make your code look pretty using a [Pygments CSS theme](http://jwarby.github.io/jekyll-pygments-themes/languages/javascript.html) compatible with Rouge:

 ```scss
 @mixin text-color($color) {